Watch our new videoOpens a new window on how to apply for a Texas Driver License

-New residents who have recently moved to Texas and hold a valid, unexpired driver license from another state or country should read the information on moving to Texas.
+New residents who have recently moved to Texas and hold a valid, unexpired driver license from another state or country should read the information found on our New Texas Residents page.

-For motorcycle and moped riders, read Motorcycle Licenses for more information on obtaining a Class M license.
+For motorcycle applicants, visit our Motorcycle License page for more information on obtaining a Class M license.

 Some disabled veterans may qualify for a fee exemption on their driver license or ID card.
 A veteran designation for driver licenses is also available for qualifying veterans.
 More information about these services, including qualification requirements, is available on the Veteran Services page.

 For information on the Address Confidentiality Program, visit the Address Confidentiality Program page.